Integrating Azure SAML with Dialpad

 Keep this tab open — we'll revisit this page after configuring SAML on Azure.

-Next, its time to configure SAML in Azure:
+Next, it's time to configure SAML in Azure.

 1. Navigate to the Azure Portal

-2. Select Show portal menu — this will open options on the left pane.
+1. This will open options on the left pane.

 3. Navigate to Azure Active Directory

-1. Ensure that the tenant is correct
+1. Ensure that the tenant is correct.

 4. Select Enterprise applications